 Internship and Capstone Courses - 6 credit hours

 EDAD 5389.
-Administrative Internship (enroll in early in sequence)
+Administrative Internship (taken in the candidate's first long semester)

 EDAD 5399.
 Capstone Internship in Educational Administration